Your Cat's Nail Health

 Enlist a friend or family member to help you with this task; having a second pair of hands can go a long way toward making your nail-trimming session a success.

-It may take some time for your cat to get used to nail trimming, so you will need to be patient.
-There are different tools and methods for trimming, and your primary care veterinarian can provide advice on what might work for your cat.
+It may take some time for your cat to get used to regular nail trimming, so you will need to be patient.
+There are different tools and methods for trimming, and your primary care veterinarian can provide advice on what might work for your furry friend.
 You may also want to consider having their nails trimmed by a professional groomer to save you time and energy.

 When to Visit Your Veterinarian